Have you had an issue sending an email campaign in Thryv? Does this message below look familiar to you?

 - The email address no longer being valid.

 Thryv knows when you have a bad email that is sent, but only after the fact.
-At this time, we do not have a way to scrub your email lists for you, and our current High-Thryv recommendation would be to use a third party tool for email list scrubbing.
+At this time, we do not have a way to scrub your email lists for you, and our current High-Thryv recommendation would be to keep in close contact with your customers to ensure that their email addresses are always up-to-date.
+You can keep a running list for customers to update their email address every time they visit your place of business, or ask during a time of service for updated contact information.
+You can also use a third party tool for email list scrubbing.
 Please note that these third party tools are helpful, but may or may not have additional fees and may still miss some emails on your list.
 Email scrubbing is a process, and is not yet nailed down to a perfect science.

 What Can I Do To Prevent Email Bounces?